collabdotcloud/docs.collab.cloud/docs/users/aplus-for-users.md

+#Activities Plus Tips and Tricks

+Welcome to Activities Plus!
+The new enhanced way of working with your activities.
+Activities Plus will increase your productivity and give you a better overview of your tasks, your team's tasks, status of a project, follow-ups, and more!

+Activities can be private for personal work and task management, or shared for collaborative work with colleagues in your organisation.

-# Where Are the Activities?
+##Where Are the Activities?

-Your existing Activities are moved to Activities Plus.
+Your existing activities are moved to Activities Plus.
 The previous, older version of HCL Connections Activities is not available in Connections Cloud any longer.
-When you create a new Activity, it will be created in Activities Plus.
+When you create a new activity, it will be created in Activities Plus.

-Find your Activities in Activities Plus by clicking:
+Find your activities in Activities Plus by clicking:

 **_Apps – Activities Plus_** in the Menu Bar